nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Solution:
 * We will enhance the leave list so that there are three separate lists, one for current year, one for last year, and one for next year.
-* Users will only be allowed to add leaves from last year to next year, and only the list for the current year will be considered when counting for leaves.
+* Users will only be allowed to add leaves from last year to next year, and only the list for the current year will be considered when counting the number of annual leaves allocated.

 ### No efficient way to view a specific employee's leave dates